secondl1ght-projects/bitcoinrecommend/README.md

 ## General Information

 I wanted to make a curated list of bitcoin tools that I have found useful so that other bitcoiners can give them a try if interested.
 By no means if a technology is not on this list does it mean that I would not endorse it or that it is not a good project.
-This is simply a list of resources I have researched and found that they are good projects and have been around for a while.
-I am not actively looking to test and add to this list at the moment.
+This is simply a list of resources I have researched and found that they are good projects, and have been around for a while.
 You could say that this would be a solid stack for any bitcoin user.

 ## Technologies Used